deldersveld/rDataTable/README.md

 ## Changelog
+* 1.1.0 - October 10, 2017
+  * Corrected issue where unicode characters were not appearing correctly
 * 1.0.1 - July 15, 2017
   * Added Format options for Initial Entries and Filters
   * Adjusted Dependencies.json